cortex-lab/Suite2P/README.md

 RootStorage --- the root location where the raw tiff files are  stored.

 RegFileRoot --- location on local disk where to keep the registered movies in binary format.
-This will be loaded several times so it should ideally be an SSD drive.
+This will be loaded several times so it should ideally be an SSD drive. (to view registered movies use script "view_registered_binaries.m" in main folder)

 ResultsSavePath --- where to save the final results.